-The Board of Directors and the Managing Director (management) are responsible for the information in the Board of Directors' report.
+The Board of Directors and the Managing Director (management) are responsible for the information in the Board of Directors' report and the other information accompanying the financial statements.
 The other information comprises information in the annual report, but does not include the financial statements and our auditor's report thereon.
-Our opinion on the financial statements does not cover the information in the Board of Directors' report.
+Our opinion on the financial statements does not cover the information in the Board of Directors' report nor the other information accompanying the financial statements.